ultrazohm/ultrazohm_sw/docs/source/hardware/deskbench/Software.rst

 Control structure
 ==================

 The control structure in software is organized into three components.
 Two static functions in ``isr.c`` handle the control of the left and right motors.
+Therefore, the left motor is speed-controlled and serves as the load machine, while the right motor is used for testing algorithms.
 The third component is responsible for reading and converting measurement data, such as phase currents.
+Several safety features are implemented, such as monitoring current limits and inverter temperatures.
+If any of these conditions are met, the UZ transitions into ``idle_state``, resetting all instances and reference values.
-Initialization of controller parameters is managed in ``pi_foc_init.c``.
+Allocation and assigning controller parameters, filters and motor parameter is managed in ``pi_foc_init.c``.
 Additionally, controller adjustments can be made in real-time during operation using the Javascope GUI within the ``MoreSendAndReceive`` section.

 .. image:: Deskbench/controller_adjustment.png
   :height: 500
   :align: center